CBM downloads available to enhance Moodle [Jan 2018]CBM GRADE SUMMARY - The ESSENTIAL PLUGIN for CBM Grade Reports in Moodle 2.3 - 3.4

 For Moodle 2.3-2.5 you can also install the Plugin above, but it isn't essential since the code ensures that basic CBM data is included in standard reports.

 ** If you want Moodle Grades (when using CBM) to be based on CB Accuracy (= Accuracy + CB Bonus: maximum 100%), which rewards good discrimination while maintaining comparability with conventional grades, then use the 'plus' downloads below, marked **, which include a modified version of the Plugin above, as well as necessary changes in core code.
-[Note that 'regrades' do not currently work with these files.]
+[NB This will only affect grades for quiz attempts AFTER the installation.
+Retrospective 'regrading' of attempts should not be attempted for CBM Grades based on CB Accuracy: the regrading core code makes simplifying assumptions that cause errors when grades are based on CB Accuracy.]

 If you don't use the 'plus' files, Moodle grades will be based on CBM Average marks per question (maximum 3 times the grade value set for the quiz, or 300%).
-[NB Make sure in that case that you set the Unlimited Grades admin setting to allow grades above 100% to be shown in gradebook screens.]
+[NB Make sure in that case that you set the Unlimited Grades admin setting to allow grades above 100% to be shown in gradebook screens.
+NB Changing this setting will only affect grades for quiz attempts made AFTER the change.]

 NOTES: Each downloadable file, once unzipped, contains two folders for the selected Moodle version.